TIMSS 2011

 As TIMSS and PIRLS were both conducted in 2011, countries had the opportunity to assess the same fourth grade students in mathematics, science, and reading.
 The Progress in International Reading Literacy Study (PIRLS), which provides information from parents about children's home learning experiences prior to entering school, included for the first time questions concerning mathematics and science as part of the TIMSS background data collection at the fourth grade, for countries participating in the joint assessment.
 The TIMSS 2011 main data collection was carried out in 2010–2011.

-The TIMSS & PIRLS International Study Center at the Lynch School of Education, Boston College, United States, served as the international study center for TIMSS 2011, working in close cooperation with the IEA, and the national centers of participating countries.
+The TIMSS & PIRLS International Study Center at Boston College served as the international study center for TIMSS 2011, working in close cooperation with the IEA, and the national centers of participating countries.

 For more information, including in-depth reports and analyses, please visit the TIMSS 2011 website.

-PIRLS was also conducted during 2011.
+PIRLS was also conducted in 2011.
 To learn more about this study, please visit the PIRLS 2011 page.

 Target Population